trulabs/labs-truphone-cascades-test/README.md

-The list of available commands will change as the BlackBerry 10 NDK adds more functionality and we add more so it's best to simply execute the help command (or read the code)
+The list of available commands will change as the BlackBerry 10 NDK adds more functionality and we add more so it's best to simply execute the help command (or read the code).

 Here is a list: